 What Is Blue Lining?

-Blue Lining is a term used for a form of finding remote, out of the way places, to catch native and /or wild trout.
-It is a favorite past time among Appalachian and Pennsylvanian fly fishermen.
+Blue Lining is a term used for a form of finding remote, out-of-the-way places, to catch native and /or wild trout.
+It is a favorite pastime among Appalachian and Pennsylvanian fly fishermen.
 To my knowledge, it derives its name by following the same process we have just gone through.
 The “blue lining” refers to the blue lines on the map to help find these remote streams.
 The popularity of “blue lining” centers around finding secluded, hopefully, untouched streams where the fish are wild, often untouched, and very abundant.
 And it all starts by reading the map, cool right?

 So as you can see, finding the best trout streams in Pennsylvania isn’t too hard, but to make it a great trout stream you’ll need to fish it, catch trout and enjoy the experience to the point you’ll want to return.